Ruman165837/Ruman165837/README.md

         alt="Ruman165837" />
 </p>

-- 🔭 I'm currently working on **I am a full-stack SQA and software test automation engineer having 2+ years of experience in the Software, Telco, and Mobile Financial Service (MFS) industry.
-I have worked with some complex software systems (ERP and Financial Solutions) and achieved an efficient experience over it.
+- 🔭 I'm currently working on **I am a full-stack SQA and software test automation engineer having 2+ years of experience in the Software, ERP and Financial Solution Industry.
 I always try to fulfill my responsibilities on time and play a significant role along with my team.
 I always think that patience, dedication, and new things learning mindset is the key to success.**

 - 📫 All of my projects are available at [https://github.com/Ruman165837?tab=repositories](https://github.com/Ruman165837?tab=repositories)